-The key audit matter How the matter was addressed in our audit The Group recognises revenue when the control of goods being sold is transferred to the In view of the significance of the matter, we applied the following audit procedures in this area, among others, to obtain sufficient appropriate audit customer.
-A substantial part of Group's revenue evidence: relates to jewelry and watches which involves large number of individual sales contracts having varied contractual terms with retail customers, 1.
-Assessed the appropriateness of the accounting policy for revenue recognition as per relevant accounting standard. distributors and franchisees.
-This increases the risk of misstatement of the timing and amount of revenue recognised to achieve specific performance targets or expectations.
-2. We evaluated the design and implementation of key internal financial controls and their operating effectiveness with respect to revenue recognition transactions selected on a sample basis.
-These included general IT controls and key application controls over the IT systems which The Group and its external stakeholders focus on revenue as a key performance indicator. govern revenue recognition, including access controls, controls over program changes and interfaces between different systems.
-In view of the above we have identified revenue recognition as a key audit matter.
-3. We perused selected samples of key contracts with customers, distributors and franchisees to understand terms and conditions particularly relating to accontance of goods.
+In view of the significance of the matter, we applied the following audit procedures in this area, among others, to obtain sufficient appropriate audit evidence:

+- Assessed the appropriateness of the accounting policy for revenue recognition as per relevant accounting standard. - We evaluated the design and implementation of key internal financial controls and their operating effectiveness with respect to revenue recognition transactions selected on a sample basis.
+These included general IT controls and key application controls over the IT systems which govern revenue recognition, including access controls, controls over program changes and interfaces between different systems. - We perused selected samples of key contracts with customers, distributors and franchisees to understand terms and conditions particularly relating to acceptance of goods.